Explore And Learn About Depression With These 13 Books

 Looking for self-help books about depression?

 A licensed psychiatrist or therapist can evaluate their recommendation for an effective treatment plan, which will include some form of psychotherapy in most cases—sometimes in tandem with medication.
-It’s important to understand that self-help books alone are not enough to treat depression.
+It’s important to understand that self-help books alone are generally not enough to treat depression.
 However, they can act as a helpful resource in your mental health journey, potentially helping you shift your perspective, improve low self-esteem, and learn more about how to cultivate healthy habits.

 13 book recommendations